rust-lang/rfcs/text/0000-project-error-handling.md

 - Evaluate value of features including:
     - Single word width on stack
     - Error wrapping with display types and with special downcast support.
-    - report hook + configurable `dyn ReportHandler` type for custom report formats and content, similar to panic handler but for errors.
+    - Report hook and configurable `dyn ReportHandler` type for custom report formats and content, similar to panic handler but for errors.
     - libcore compatibility.

 ### Consolidate ecosystem by merging best practice crates into std

 - Provide a derive macro for `Error` in std.
-- Stabilize the `Backtrace` type but possibly not `fn backtrace` on the Error trait.
+- Stabilize the `Backtrace` type but possibly not `fn backtrace` on the `Error` trait.
     - Provide necessary API on `Backtrace` to support crates like `color-backtrace`.
-- Move error to core .
+- Move `Error` to core.
     - Depends on generic member access.
     - Requires resolving downcast dependency on `Box` and blocking the stabilization of `fn backtrace`.
-- Potentially stabilize an error Reporting type based on `anyhow` and `eyre` now that they're close to having identical feature sets.
+- Potentially stabilize an error reporting type based on `anyhow` and `eyre` now that they're close to having identical feature sets.

 ### Add missing features